herrbert74/herrbert74.github.io/_posts/2024-06-27-architecture-related-decisions-introduction.markdown

 [Architecture related decisions in Android - The rest]<br>

 ## What is architecture?

-Architecture is the way various components on different layers of an application relate to each other.
-It could be high-level, such as UI, model, and data relations, but it can be more focused, like MVP, MVVM, and MVI architectures in the presentation layer.

 When talking about architecture, a lot of Android developers use MV* architecture interchangeably with app architecture, which are two largely different things.
 While researching for this article, I ran into a few articles where the author could not even understand this distinction.